29 Christmas Gifts 11 Year Old Girls Really Want

 Disney Mickey and Minnie Mismatched Silver Studs

-Why we like it: Sophisticated Disney without looking babyish
+Why I like it: Sophisticated Disney without looking babyish

 My daughter's earring collection sprawls across her dresser in tiny velvet boxes.
 These studs rotate through her school week more than any others.
 The asymmetrical Mickey-Minnie pairing hits that sweet spot where Disney feels intentional, not childish.